 Bonide Systemic Insect Control is an economical, long lasting insect control for ornamental gardens, shrubs and trees.

-|Active Ingredient:||Acephate 9.4%|
+|Active Ingredient:||Acephate- 9.4%|

 |Target pests:||Aphids, grasshoppers, Japanese beetles, armyworms, bagworms, black vine weevil, budworms, cabbage looper, casebearers, catalpa sphinx moth, cherry laurel leaftier, Cuban laurel thrips, elm leafbeetle, fall cankerworm, fall webworm, flower thrips, gladiollus thrips, green striped mapleworm, gypsy moth, hornworm, lacebugs, leafhoppers, leafminers, obliquebanded leafrollers, omnivorous leaftier, maple shoot moth, mealybugs, mimosa webworm, Nantucket pine tip moth, oak webworm, oleander caterpillar, orange-striped oakworm, obscure root weevil adutls, pine tip moth, poplar tentmaker, psyllids, rose midge, sawfliers, scales crawlers, spittlebug, sunflower moth, tent caterpillar, two-spotted spider mites suppression, webworms, willow leafbeetle, white marked tussock moth, whiteflies, yellow necked caterpillar|

-|Pet safe:||Yes, when used as directed on the product label.|
+|Pet safe:||Yes, when used as directed on label|